Dagimassefa/Dagimassefa/README.md

 - Graduated from Addis Ababa University
 - Software Developer at Tria Trading
-- backend developer at BHATTACHARJEE SOLUTION PVT LTD
+- Back-end developer at BHATTACHARJEE SOLUTION PVT LTD
 - 2nd place winner at the 5th batch of the Innobiz-k Idea Competition
 - 📫 How to reach me: use the links in the footer.